SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_LuzernerKantonalbank.md

 <br><br>
 Before we proceed with Google Sheets, ensure that you've completed the general setup for Google Sheets (account creation) and established the interface between Webscraper.io and Google Sheets.
 If you need to set this up, please refer to [Webscraper.io_Setup](0Webscraper.io_Setup.md).
 <br><br>
 When the file in [Google Sheets](https://docs.google.com/spreadsheets/) is in place select the file **0LuzernerKantonalbank**.
-Your Google spreadsheet's name matches your sitemap.
+Your Google spreadsheet's name matches your sitemap in Webscraper.io.
 <br><br>
 ![Alt Image Text](./Images/WS_Setup601.png "Setupxx")